USEPA/e-manifest/README.md

     -    Upcoming functionality and release ETA:
              Bulk Signatures 2.0 will allow sites to sign more than 50 manifests at a time and offer more stability in the connection with CDX, in progress full implementation planned for 1/8/21 release.
              MTN Validation using Optical Character Recognition on Manifest images to help ensure the manifest tracking numbers submitted match the numbers on the manifests.
 This functionality will be implemented in stages.
-First as something that runs behind the scenes then via the user interface and finally via services.
+First as a tool that runs behind the scenes then via the user interface and finally via services.
 Release schedule forthcoming

     For more details on current issues see https://github.com/USEPA/e-manifest/issues
 * Please see the [How e-Manifest uses GitHub Issues](https://github.com/USEPA/e-manifest/blob/master/Reference/How%20e-Manifest%20uses%20GitHub%20Issues.pdf) document to see how the e-Manifest team utilizes GitHub issues to communicate what we are working on with the user community.